-Since the terror attacks of 2001, a debate has persisted over the distinction between Islamists and moderate Muslim, a distinction popularized by the 43rd American president George W. Bush and the former American Secretary of State Hillary Clinton.
+Since the terror attacks of 2001, a debate has persisted over the distinction between Islamists and moderate Muslims, a distinction popularized by the 43rd American president George W. Bush and the former American Secretary of State Hillary Clinton.
 Though central, this distinction has always been an amorphous and under-researched one, leading some left-wing pundits to claim that radical Muslims are just a tiny minority, ruining the perception of Islam for hundreds of millions of peaceful Muslims, while leaving certain right-wing pundits free to claim that secular, moderate Muslims do not actually exist.
 This test aims to gauge your conception of Islam by confronting you with commonplace points of contention between Islamists and moderate Muslims.

 For each of the following items, indicate your level of agreement.